iarkn/flour/README.md

 ### Prerequisites

-- GNU Make
+* c17 compiler
-- GCC or any C17 compiler that works
+* meson
-- ncursesw (>= 6.3)
+* ncursesw
-- zlib (>= 1.2.11)
+* zlib

-Older versions of ncurses-wide will probably work.
-For Debian-based distributions, do the following to install the prerequisites:
+Installing the prerequisites on Debian unstable:

-    # apt install gcc make pkg-config libncurses-dev zlib1g-dev
+    # apt install gcc meson libncurses-dev zlib1g-dev

-Then, get the source code and build the project:
+To build, run the following:

-    $ git clone https://github.com/iarkn/flour.git && cd flour
+    $ meson setup build
-    $ make
+    $ meson compile -C build

-The build output is in the `build/` directory.
-To run the program, execute `./build/flour`.
+The build output should be in `build/flour` as an executable file.

 ## License